vbennich/bingoplotto/README.md

 # Description
-Ever wondered what the winning seria end lottnummer are?
+Ever wondered what the winning serie and lottnummers are?
 Do you want to know if the bingolott with the lottnummer after you won that million?
 Look no further.

 # bingoplotto
 Script that checks with bingolottos api for winning lottery tickets and plots them.